UN in DR Congo 'army rape' ultimatum

 The UN peace force in the Democratic Republic of Congo has issued an ultimatum to two units within the army over allegations of mass rape.

 Unless swift legal action was taken against the accused soldiers before the end of March, the UN said it would stop working with their brigades.

 In December, it said it had evidence of at least 126 rapes carried out by soldiers fleeing a rebel offensive.

 Armed groups in eastern DR Congo often use rape as a weapon of war.

-The region's mineral riches have been plundered by numerous groups and countries over the past two decades.'Shape up'
+The region's mineral riches have been plundered by numerous groups and countries over the past two decades.

 The rapes occurred in the town of Minova, to the south of the city of Goma which was captured by M23 rebels in November.